Combatd/AgileProjectManagement/README.md

   * Coaching
   * Encouraging responsibility
   * Facilitate self-management
+  * Administrative worker
+  * Trainer or Coach
+  * "Bulldoze" obstacles
+  * "Shield" from outside interference
+  * Conflict Negotiation
+  * May start out mostly training others, then over time they spend more time on adminstration
+  * They can tell Management and others how their actions affect the team and interfere with product delivery
+  * Spend most of your time serving others
 * Product Owner
   * Works with the team to deliver product
   * Shared responsibility with product owner and team